-D.2.7 Record Keeping Requirements
+D.2.9 Record Keeping Requirement

-- (a) To document the compliance status with Condition D.2.7, the Permittee shall maintain daily records of the pressure drop across the dust collector controlling the sandblasting operation.
-The Permittee shall include in its daily record when a pressure drop reading is not taken and the reason for the lack of a pressure drop reading, (e.g., the process did not operate that day). - (b) Section C General Record Keeping Requirements of this permit contains the Permittee's obligations with regard to the records required by this condition.
+- (a) To document the compliance status with Condition D.2.7(a), the Permittee shall maintain daily records of the pressure drop across the baghouse used in conjunction with the Pangborn blast machine (Blast-01) during normal operation when venting to the atmosphere.
+The Permittee shall include in its daily record when a pressure drop reading is not taken and the reason for the lack of a pressure drop reading (e.g., the process did not operate that day). - (b) To document the compliance status with Condition D.2.7(b), the Permittee shall maintain daily records of the pressure drop across the baghouse used in conjunction with the plasma/oxy-fuel drill machine (#3 OFD) during normal operation when venting to the atmosphere.
+The Permittee shall include in its daily record when a pressure drop reading is not taken and the reason for the lack of a pressure drop reading (e.g., the process did not operate that day). - (c) Section C General Record Keeping Requirements of this permit contains the Permittee's obligations with regard to the records required by this condition.

+SECTION D.3

-SECTION D.3 EMISSIONS UNIT OPERATION CONDITIONS
+EMISSIONS UNIT OPERATION CONDITIONS

-Insignificant Activities:
+Facility Description: Insignificant Activities